shinokada/awesome/README.md

 ## Todos

-- add `awesome install tldr-sh-client tldr`.
-The repo name is different from the main sh file.
+- tldr-sh-client has tldr as the main script
+- add `awesome -u tldr` to uninstall symlink and symlink destination.
+Use `realpath tldr` to find the source and remove the dir.

 ## Author